yamin-shihab/study-notes/grade-8/social.md

 + The Polo family was also a group of merchants that made money by purchasing goods and selling them for a higher price somewhere else.
 + There was a revolt in Florence caused by the unemployment caused by the Black Death.
 Workers like the ciompi wanted to form guilds, but couldn't because of powerful guilds and the government denying their requests.
 It caused an uprising that was then defeated.
 + Florence's economy became so powerful that its currency became the most important currency in Europe during the Renaissance, thanks to its banks and bankers.
     + Usury, the practice of charging interest when loaning money to someone, was considered a sin by the Church.
-However with the growth of international trade, the Church began to allow charging interest for loans that involved risk.
+However, with the growth of international trade, the Church began to allow charging interest for loans that involved risk.
 + Wealthy Europeans travelled around on business, and helped with spreading Italian values and ideas across Europe.
 + The Medici family was the most famous and powerful family in Italy, and were an important part of Florence's cultural and political life for more than 300 years.
     + They made a fortune as wool and silk merchants and bankers.
 They also built alliances with other wealthy families.
-    + They got power by gaining important positions in the Church and getting married into Europe's royal families.
+    + Power was gained by getting acquiring important positions in the Church and getting married into Europe's royal families.
     + By 1434, Cosimo de Medici was powerful enough to take control of Florence, so he bought people's support and exiled his enemies from the city.
     + He then attacked and allied with neighboring city-states
     + Despite being ruthless in political matters, he and the Medici family helped promising artists.
-    + Cosimo's grand-son, Lorenzo the Magnificent, was a patron of art and literature.
+    + Cosimo's grandson, Lorenzo the Magnificent, was a patron of art and literature.
 He sponsored Michelangelo, Botticelli, Leonardo da Vinci, and other famous artists and thinkers.

 ## Chapter 3